nyannakano/nyannakano/README.md

 ### Gabriel Tsutomo Nakano
-Currently studying Analysis and Development of Systems at Pontifical Catholic University of Paraná (PUCPR) Back-end developer for Palinha Musical App
+Currently studying Analysis and Development of Systems at Pontifical Catholic University of Paraná (PUCPR).
+Back-end developer for Palinha Musical App
 #### Portuguese / English